 Too powerful on small, delicate rugs

 Vacuuming at home is no longer a chore with the Dyson Outsize.
-The updated model (formerly the V11 Outside) features the latest Dyson technology promises to clean up big messes in big homes.
-We were intrigued to find out more so we called it in for testing in a dusty, relatively hairy, and busy home.
+The updated model (formerly the V11 Outsize) featuring the latest Dyson technology promises to clean up big messes in big homes.
+We were intrigued to find out more so we called it in for testing to try in dusty, relatively hairy, and busy homes.

-The earlier V11 Outsize made it into our UK appliance editor's home earlier this year, while our US editor has been taking the relaunched Outsize for a spin herself.
+We took the relaunched Outsize for a spin.
 Besides the name difference, both models are effectively the same and have nearly identical performance specs.
-The key changes include an accessory update and that the XL High Torque Cleaner Head had a facelift with the addition of a row of polycarbonate teeth designed to prevent tangles.
+The key changes include an accessory update and the XL High Torque Cleaner Head had a facelift with the addition of a row of polycarbonate teeth designed to prevent tangles.

 Keep scrolling to find out more about this top-of-the-range cordless vacuum cleaner to see if it is for you, then, why not check out our best cordless vacuum cleaners guide for a comparison with other vacs on the market?